Michigan: International crossings

 The Gordie Howe International Bridge, a second international bridge between Detroit and Windsor, is under construction.
 It is expected to be completed in early 2026.

+Michigan only has one major ferry service still in operation with Ontario, the Walpole–Algonac Ferry, after the closures of the Bluewater Ferry and the Detroit–Windsor Truck Ferry.

 Railroads

 Michigan is served by four Class I railroads: the Canadian National Railway, the Canadian Pacific Railway, CSX Transportation, and the Norfolk Southern Railway.
 These are augmented by several dozen short line railroads.
 The vast majority of rail service in Michigan is devoted to freight, with Amtrak and various scenic railroads the exceptions.

 Three Amtrak passenger rail routes serve the state.
 The Pere Marquette from Chicago to Grand Rapids, the Blue Water from Chicago to Port Huron, and the Wolverine from Chicago to Pontiac.
 There are plans for commuter rail for Detroit and its suburbs (see SEMCOG Commuter Rail).

 Roadways

 U.S. Highway 2 (US 2) runs along Lake Michigan from Naubinway to its eastern terminus at St. Ignace.